hynek/setup-cached-uv/README.md

 Using this with a fully pinned [`uv.lock`](https://docs.astral.sh/uv/concepts/projects/) or `requirements.txt` file is the most efficient use of this action because it automatically invalidates the cache when your dependencies or their versions change.

 You may want to set `cache-date-suffix` to `""` if you use this input with an all-encompassing lockfile.

-The default is `pyproject.toml` which invalidates the cache whenever a modern Python package changes its packaging metadata.
+The default is `pyproject.toml` which invalidates the cache whenever a modern Python package changes its packaging metadata, but is not enough to be the only driver for cache invalidation.

 #### `cache-suffix`